gameplay3d/gameplay/CODING.md

 - Constructors and destructors are the first methods in a class after **public** member variables.
 - The method implementations in cpp should appears in the order which they are declared in the class.
 - Avoid **inline** implementations unless absolutely needed and are trivial and short.
+- Add GP_API on all classes for export into shared library

 ## Enums
 - Should be declared in classes directly after constructor and destructors.